That there is the sound of the metaphorical bomb that has gone off in our garden this last week.

 a pretty herb wall

 a swing and climbing frame for the children

-(these 2 pics are from 2007 when Amy was a lot shorter than me and Toby refused to wear trousers!)
+(from 2007 when Amy was a lot shorter than me and Toby refused to wear trousers!)

 and a little shed where I liked to do my planting and pottering